Transcript: Pets & Human Lymphoma

 Some have suspected exposure to the bovine leukemia virus, which infects the majority of herds in this country, and can cause similar tumors in cattle.
-More than 5 years ago, we learned that about three-quarters of people tested have been exposed to this virus, likely through their consumption of meat and dairy products.
+More than five years ago, we learned that about three-quarters of people tested have been exposed to this virus; likely, through their consumption of meat and dairy products.

-The risk may extend beyond just eating animal products.
-The viral contamination of meat in general can give people who handle fresh meat for a living unpleasant conditions with names like contagious pustular dermatitis.
-In fact, meat is so laden with viruses that there’s a well-defined medical condition colloquially known as “butcher’s warts,” which affects the hands of those who handle fresh meat, including poultry and fish.
+The risk may extend beyond those just eating animal products, though.
+The viral contamination of meat, in general, can give people who handle fresh meat for a living unpleasant conditions, with names like contagious pustular dermatitis.
+In fact, meat is so laden with viruses that there’s a well-defined medical condition colloquially known as “butcher’s warts,” which affects the hands of those who handle fresh meat—including poultry and fish.
 Even the wives of butchers appear to be at higher risk for cervical cancer, a cancer definitively associated with wart virus exposure.

-So in the first study of its kind researchers looked at farm animal exposure as a risk factor for human Non-Hodgkins Lymphoma.
+So, in the first study of its kind, researchers looked at farm animal exposure as a risk factor for human non-Hodgkin’s lymphoma.
 To be fair, though, there’s also feline leukemia virus.
-And a child is likely to have more intimate contact with their family cat or dog, and other pets than with livestock.
-Harmful, harmless, or helpful?
-No matter how this comes out, though, remember I’m just the messenger.
+And a child is likely to have more intimate contact with their family cat or dog, or other pets, than with livestock.
+Animal contact and cancer risk—harmful, harmless, or helpful?
+And no matter how this comes out, remember, I’m just the messenger.

-All right, now for you dog people: Canine companionship—now or in the past: harmful, harmless, or helpful?
+All right, now, for you dog people.
+Canine companionship—now, or in the past: harmful, harmless, or helpful?
+Good boy.

-And finally, what about other companion animals like corn loving hamsters.
-Rodents in the house—Increased risk, no risk, or decreased risk???
+And finally, what about other companion animals, like corn-loving hamsters?
+Rodents in the house—increased risk, no risk, or decreased risk?
+Decreased risk.